astralfrontier/peppermile.org/src/grand-adventure.md

 ## Pools

-A Pool is how you track something you lose or regain often, like willpower, stamina, stealth, wealth, or magical power.
+A Pool is how you track something you lose or regain often.
+You can use Pools to represent things like:

+* Willpower, stamina, or endurance.
+* Magical strength, "mana", reserves of psychic force, etc.
+* Wealth or valuables which you spend or earn back.
+* Your stealthiness or cover when sneaking around.
+* The King's favor, a good reputation, or credibility.

 Pools have a name, like "Resolve", "Mana", or "Rage".

-**A Pool holds dice**.
-Each Pool has some number of six-sided dice (d6) in it.
+Pools with the same name are the same Pool.
+For example, you are both a Wizard and a Cleric.
+Both of those Archetypes have an "MP" Pool.
+You have one MP Pool, not two.

+Pools hold six-sided dice (d6).
-**Pools have a current and maximum size**.
+Pools have a maximum size, up to 5 dice.
-The current size is how many dice are in the Pool at the moment.
-The maximum size is how many dice can ever be in the Pool at a time.
-The Pool's maximum size is measured in **hearts** (&#9825;).

-**Pools can have dice Taken from them or Given to them**.
+Mark one heart (&#9825;) next to a Pool to show how many dice it can hold.

-Any dice Taken from a Pool are not automatically returned.
+When you _spend_ dice from a Pool, take dice out of the Pool and roll them.
-Only Give dice to a pool when a rule tells you to do so.

-**Pools can be Recharged**.
+Unless the Pool has a rule that says otherwise, you can spend as many or as few dice as you like.
+Don't put dice back into a Pool after you spend them.
+You can make a mark by the hearts, if you want to keep track of spent dice.

+You can't spend dice from a Pool if you can't explain how the Pool would help your efforts.
+For example, the MC can ask you how your Stealth Pool helps you convince the king that you're friendly.

+You can _recover_ dice back to a Pool.
+Other rules will tell you how many dice you can recover.
+No matter what, you can't put more dice into a Pool than its maximum size.

+Some rules let you _recharge_ a Pool.
+For example, Resolve recharges every time you make a Discovery.
-If a rule tells you to recharge a Pool, Give it dice up to its maximum size.
+Recharging lets you recover your Pool up to its maximum size.

-**A Pool can be Lent to someone or something**.
-Your target receives a Pool temporarily.
-If the rule that lends the Pool doesn't specify how many dice it has, Give it one.
-If the rule doesn't specify a current size for the Pool, it starts at its maximum size.
-A lent Pool is removed from the target's character sheet when its current size reaches zero.
-If you lend someone a Pool they already have, you can give it dice instead, up to its maximum.
+If you _Level Up_ a Pool, add one heart to its size.
-If you lend someone a Pool you have as well, you don't lose it.

-**A Pool can be Leveled Up**.
-Add one die to the Pool's maximum size, permanently, and Recharge the Pool.
-You cannot Level Up a Pool that's been lent to you.
+You can't Level Up a Pool past five hearts.
+If you Level Up a Pool, recharge it immediately.

 Pools are intentionally limited to five dice.
 This supports a larger design goal, which is to get players